gmfmi/searchinGhost/README.md

 > to get more information.

 - **debug** (boolean: false)
-> When something is not working as expected, set this option to `true`
+> When something is not working as expected, set to `true`
-> to see the application logs.
+> to display application logs.